The Bachelor of Social Work (BSW) program at Laurier is a direct-entry program, which means you will begin your study of social work in

 In your senior years, you'll learn through experience during two different field placements.
 Through this immersive opportunity, you'll gain supervised pre-professional social work experience in social and community agency settings.

 Upon graduation, you will have acquired the skills to communicate effectively and practice ethically.

-Laurier’s BSW program has received its initial standing from the Canadian Association of Social Work Education (CASWE).
+Laurier’s BSW program has received its accreditation from the Canadian Association of Social Work Education (CASWE).
 Current and future students will be eligible to apply for membership in the Ontario College of Social Workers and Social Service Workers upon graduation.

-A unique aspect of Laurier’s Social Work program is that it allows you to focus on Indigenous topics and includes an examination of the cultural exchanges between Canada’s colonial processes and First Nations people.
+A unique aspect of Laurier’s Social Work program is that you have the option to focus on Indigenous topics which includes an examination of the cultural exchanges between Canada’s colonial processes and First Nations people.

-By completing your four-year BSW program at Laurier, you will be eligible to apply for advanced standing in our Master of Social Work (MSW) program.
-In five years, you can complete both your Bachelor of Social Work and your Master of Social Work, which means a competitive edge when you begin your career.
+By completing your four-year BSW program at Laurier, you will be eligible to apply for advanced standing in many Master of Social Work (MSW) programs, including ours.

 This course introduces the value orientations and ethics prevalent in the profession and in Canadian society and examines selected current practice issues, controversies or dilemmas of professional social work practice in Canada.

 Concepts from critical social theory such as intersectionality, power and resistance, discourse ideology and critical